-The Ministry for Regional Development administers a list of approved suppliers who have met basic qualification criteria and have paid an administrative fee.
-A supplier may use an excerpt from the list of approved suppliers in a public procurement procedure.
-The contracting authority is obliged to accept such an excerpt from the list, provided it is not more than 3 months old.
+The Ministry of Regional Development administers the list of qualified suppliers, which lists the suppliers that have demonstrated fulfilment of he basic and professional qualification requirements to the Ministry of Regional Development.
+Using the link below, you can obtain an exract from the list of qualified suppliers which can be used in a procurement procedure.
+A contracting authority is obliged to accept such an excerpt from the list, provided it is not more than 3 months old.

-Administration of the list of systems of certified suppliers: this allows suppliers to replace the required qualification with a certificate issued by an accredited body.
+Administering the list certified supplier systems: this allows suppliers to replace the required qualification with a certificate issued by an accredited body.

 Statistical outputs on public procurement: contain public procurement statistics.